Shinji Kagawa

-Shinji Kagawa (香川 真司, Kagawa Shinji /ja/; born 17 March 1989) is a Japanese professional footballer who plays as a midfielder for Cerezo Osaka.
+Shinji Kagawa (香川 真司, Kagawa Shinji /ja/; born 17 March 1989) is a Japanese professional footballer who plays as a midfielder for J1 League club Cerezo Osaka.
 He is widely regarded as one of the best Japanese players of all time.

-Kagawa became the first midfielder in J.League history to claim the top scorer title, playing as a shadow striker.
+Kagawa began his professional career in Japan with Cerezo Osaka, where he became the first midfielder in J.League history to claim the top scorer title, playing as a shadow striker.
 In the 2009 season, he formed a partnership with Takashi Inui, which played a role in his emergence as the J2 League's top scorer.
-He led the J2 League in both goals and assists.
+He led the J2 League in both goals and assists that season.

-Kagawa began his professional career in Japan with Cerezo Osaka before joining Borussia Dortmund in 2010.
+He joined Borussia Dortmund in 2010.
 After two years with Dortmund, Kagawa signed for Manchester United on a four-year contract.
 Two years later, he returned to Dortmund.
-Kagawa holds the records for most appearances and goals by a Japanese player in UEFA club competitions.
-He later also played for Beşiktaş in Turkey, Real Zaragoza in Spain, PAOK in Greece, and Sint-Truiden in Belgium before returning to Japan, as he rejoined Cerezo Osaka at the end of January 2023.
+He later played for Beşiktaş in Turkey, Real Zaragoza in Spain, PAOK in Greece, and Sint-Truiden in Belgium before returning to Japan, rejoining Cerezo Osaka at the end of January 2023.
+Kagawa holds the record for most appearances and goals by a Japanese player in UEFA club competitions.

 Since making his senior international debut in May 2008, he has won over 90 caps and scored over 30 goals.
-On 29 November 2012, Kagawa was named Asian Football Confederation International Player of the Year.
+On 29 November 2012, Kagawa was named the Asian Football Confederation's International Player of the Year.

-From 2023 onward, Kagawa has primarily been deployed as a central midfielder.
-Under head coach Arthur Papas, he made a notable impact in the opening match of the 2025 J.League season—the Osaka Derby—by scoring one goal and providing one assist in a 5–2 victory.

 Club career

 Kagawa was born in Kobe, Hyōgo Prefecture.
 He started playing football at the age of five.
-He joined Marino Football Club from 1994 to 1999, Kobe NK Football Club from 1999 to 2001, and FC Miyagi Barcelona in Sendai from 2001 to 2005.
+He played for Marino Football Club from 1994 to 1999, Kobe NK Football Club from 1999 to 2001, and FC Miyagi Barcelona in Sendai from 2001 to 2005.